1601-mma2013/One_Call/README.md

 1. Users

-2. potential users - User with cellphone
+2. potential users - Users with handphone that require emergency help

-3. (user’s) behaviors - User have problem to find nearest location and emergency call number when they having emergency.
+3. (user’s) behaviors - Users have problems obtaining the correct contact information of emergency stations

-4. (user’s) attitudes - To reduce the time taken and risk.
+4. (user’s) attitudes - To reduce the time taken to obtain emergency stations' contact numbers

 5. (user’s) aptitudes - Application (Android/iOS)

-6. (user’s) motivations - To reduce worse case scenario within the time user find the nearest location and emergency call number.
+6. (user’s) motivations - To minimize the time taken for users to seek help/contact the nearest emergency stations or close friends and families when in need in the shortest time.

-7. (user’s) environments - Anywhere.As long as that environment can detect with GPS.
+7. (user’s) environments - Anywhere that GPS can detect

-8. (user’s) tools - Cellphone or tablet.
+8. (user’s) tools - Handphone

 9. (user’s) challenges - Unable get accurate location and number of each emergency button.